-Bright pops of citrus combine with greenery and gingham for an adorable & easy wreath to make this summer!
+Bright pops of citrus, greenery and gingham combine for an adorable & easy citrus wreath to make this summer!

 You all know that I love making wreaths.
 As soon as summer hit I started getting the itch to spruce up the front door.
 The girls and I went to Michael’s to pick up supplies and while we were there an employee told us that they were having a FREE slime workshop for kids.
 I had just thrown out some slime the night before because it was such a mess, but I slapped a “Glutton for Punishment” label on my head and took them to the workshop.
 We ended up leaving the store without any wreath making supplies because they didn’t have what I was looking for.
 So we went across the street to Joann’s to see what they had.
 Gosh dang it, I earned this wreath with the baggies of slime that were now in my car.